Alabaster456/GunDown/README.md

 GunDown
 =======

 This project is a (in-the-making) showdown game, where the player has to click on this button (in the game, of course) when a message displays to win.
-Precision is a must!
+Precision is a *must*!

 Things to add: